arialdomartini/private-ethereum/docs/mining-blocks.md

 So, coinbase owns `298` Ether.

+Why 298 Ether?<br />
+Coinbase mined `149` blocks.
+Each mined block awards `2` Ethers, so `149 * 2 == 298`.

+The miner reward starts from `5` Ether per block, but we set 2 options in the genesis block `config` section that recuded the reward to `2`:

+* `"byzantiumBlock": 0` implies that the reward is reduced down to 3;
+* `"constantinopleBlock": 0` reduces to `2`.

+The reward also should include the fees related to the gas used consumed in the block.
+Since the mined blocks are empty, coinbase received no fees.

 At this point, we can stop the miner, and we can start playing with transactions:

 ```javascript